 How should I prepare mind and body for exams?

-This is the third and final lesson about Exam Preparation.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Exam Preparation.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Remind the reader of the purpose of academic exams